...

 https://doi.org/10.1007/s11920-021-01267-3

-Cohort study paper was published in a magazine that has an impact factor of 8.
+The cohort study paper was published in a magazine that has an impact factor of 8.
 08. The paper provides an analysis of patient management by comparing the clinical neuropsychological evaluation process as well as the neurocognitive screening for assessing the preexisting cognitive statuses of senior patients diagnosed with MDD.

-Writers had a desire to discuss the issues with the brain screening in the elderly patients with MDD and demonstrate how necessary it is to pass a complete clinical neuropsychological test.
-They attempted to discover the proper strategy for implementing an accurate assessment of cognitive decline as well as differentiating it from other mental disorders in such vulnerable population.
+Writers had a desire to discuss the issues with brain screening in elderly patients with MDD and demonstrate how necessary it is to pass a complete clinical neuropsychological test.
+They attempted to discover the proper strategy for implementing an accurate assessment of cognitive decline as well as differentiating it from other mental disorders in such a vulnerable population.
 A great deal of new knowledge related to neurocognitive screening, and clinical neuropsychological assessment approaches were discussed in this research.

 The results conclude that the number of methods to assess patients’ brain function varies.
 Hence, neurocognitive screening is useful for general assessment while clinical neuropsychological assessment with comparing methods that are applied is more suitable for precise identification of cognitive disorders.
-It means that this article contains the detailed information about the brain problems which can make it more helpful for presenting the individual approaches to their solving.
+It means that this article contains detailed information about brain problems which can make it more helpful for presenting the individual approaches to their solving.

 1. McCollum, L., & Karlawish, J. (2020).
 Cognitive impairment evaluation and management.
 Medical Clinics of North America, 104(5), 807–825.